Changissnz/my_career/README.md

-researcher in artificial intelligence may not think that they are a corporatist because they are bossing around no one or enforcing any policy.
+researcher in artificial intelligence may not think that they are a corporatist because they are bossing around no one and not enforcing any policy.
 But the work that they do gets translated into computer programming that is software